 In the wild, bees will also use propolis to cover the outer sides of the comb area to protect it, and cover over decaying insects and small rodents which have penetrated the colony’s space to avoid bacterial contamination within the hive.

-Propolis does have medical value for humans and has been commercially rendered into lotions, creams, tablets and “propolis tincture” as a homeopathic remedy.
+Propolis has medical value for humans and has been commercially rendered into lotions, creams, tablets and “propolis tincture” as a homeopathic remedy.

 Royal jelly is secreted from the glands in the heads of worker bees, and is fed to all bee larvae, whether they are destined to become drones (males), workers (sterile females), or queens (fertile females).
 After three days, the drone and worker larvae are no longer fed with royal jelly, but queen larvae continue to be fed this special substance throughout their development.
 It is harvested by humans by stimulating colonies with movable frame hives to produce queen bees.